-Unfortunately regulations to deal properly with contaminated land only came into force in the mid 1990s.
-This means there are a number of potentially contaminated sites in Coventry, with no details of how the land was cleaned up.
+Regulation of contaminated land only came into force in the mid-1990s.
+This means there are a number of sites that were redeveloped without contaminated land planning conditions.
+As such there are no details of how the land was cleaned up, if at all.
 To protect people's health, the Council must investigate these sites with the highest priority dealt with first.

 The Council does not have to publish the list of potentially contaminated land sites.
 Sometimes people such as mortgage lenders ask to see the records.
 These requests fall under the Environmental Information Regulations 2004.
 Under these regulations the Council may charge for officers' time in preparing the report.